Did you know starting a lawn care business could make you over $250K in your first year?

 The right lawn care equipment will vary based on the services you offer.
 Most businesses will need:

-- Small Lawn Care Trailer Setup: Make sure you have a truck or trailer large enough to carry all your equipment.
-Mike uses Ramprack.
+- Trailer: Make sure you have a truck or trailer that’s large enough to carry all your equipment.

-- Lawn Mower: You can choose either a riding lawn mower or a push mower.
+- Lawn mower: You can choose either a riding lawn mower or a push mower.
 A riding mower is easier to operate, but a push lawn mower is less expensive.
-Mike uses Greenworks.

 - Blower: You’ll need something for blowing leaves.

-- Trash bags: To collect the debris from your push mower.
+- Trash bags: These are to collect debris if you use a push mower.

-- Trimming equipment: You’ll need trimmers if you trim bushes.
+- Trimming equipment: You’ll need trimmers for bushes and shrubs.

-- Weed eater: Weed eaters and edgers are helpful for those hard to cut areas around fences and curbs.
+- Weed eaters: Weed eaters and edgers are helpful for those hard-to-cut areas around fences and curbs.

-- Specialty Equipment: Depending on the services you offer, you might need other equipment.
-As a seasonal business, you might supplement your income by performing jobs like snow removal or Christmas light hanging that require other tools.
+- Specialty equipment: Depending on the services you offer, you may need other equipment.
+As a seasonal business, you might also supplement your income by performing jobs like snow removal that require other tools.

 For those of you who have never mowed lawns, please learn how to start a lawn mower before taking on jobs.
-It would be really embarrassing to get to jobs and then your customers review your business online with a review like this:
+It would be really embarrassing to show up at a job and get a review like the one below:

-In addition to the tools to do the job, you’ll also need software to run the business.
+In addition to the tools to do the job, you’ll also need software to run your business.

-A lawn business will need some software to manage potential and existing customers.
-You might want to check into some of the providers that Mike uses.
+You’ll need some software to manage potential and existing customers for your lawn care business.
+You might want to check into some of the following providers:

-- Service Autopilot: This is customer relationship management (CRM) software specifically for lawn care businesses.
+- Service Autopilot: This customer relationship management software is specifically for lawn care businesses.

 - Clearent: You’ll need a payment processor, and since Clearent is built by the same company as Service Autopilot, they’ll work together seamlessly.